RobinDogan/Data-Science-Portfolio/README.md

 ## Reflection

-This portfolio reflects continuous growth, combining theory, practice, and reflection to develop both technical skill and analytical mindset.
+This portfolio highlights steady progression, blending theory, practical implementation, and reflection to refine technical capability and analytical precision.